 Rescission is the cancellation or discontinuance of coverage that has retroactive effect.
 Your coverage may not be rescinded unless you or a person seeking coverage on your behalf performs an act, practice or omission that constitutes fraud, or makes an intentional misrepresentation of material fact.
 A cancellation or discontinuance of coverage that has only prospective effect is not a rescission.
 A retroactive cancellation or discontinuance of coverage based on a failure to timely pay required premiums or contributions toward the cost of coverage (including COBRA premiums) is not a rescission.
 You will be given 30 days advance notice of rescission.
-A retroactive benefit determination for which you may seek internal review and external review.
+A rescission is considered an adverse Benefit determination for which you may seek internal review and external review.